 Brevet Major General of Volunteers

-Custer was from the first thirteen German immigrant families.
+Custer was from the first 13 German immigrant families.
 They arrived in North America about 1693 from Krefeld and The Rhineland area in Germany.
 He had older-half siblings, a younger sister and unhealthy brother as well as two healthy younger brothers who served and died with him at Little Bighorn.
 He had a wide range of nicknames: Autie, Armstrong, Boy General, Iron Butt, Hard Ass, Ringlets.

-Much of Custer’s childhood was spent in Monroe, Michigan and he attended college in Hopedale, Ohio.
-Even without command experience he was one of the Union Army’s youngest generals.
+Much of Custer’s childhood was spent in Monroe, Michigan, and he attended college in Hopedale, Ohio.
+Even without command experience he was one of the Union army’s youngest generals.
 He was promoted to general at 23 for daring and because of the people he knew.
 It was because he was such a young general that he earned the title ‘Boy General.’

 He was known to be very fastidious in scouting out an area before any battle, thoroughly gauging enemies and discussing battle tactics, the enemy strength and their weak points.
-From this information he would come up with the best way to engage in battle.
-In opposite to this his style for battle was often referred to as foolhardy.
+From this information, he would come up with the best way to engage in battle.
+In opposite to this, his style for battle was often referred to as foolhardy.

 A cavalry commander in the United States Army, Custer fought in both the Indian Wars as well as the Civil War.
 He was raised in Ohio and Michigan and West Point admitted in 1858.
-During the Civil War he gained a reputation that was strong because of whom he associated with.
+During the Civil War, he gained a reputation that was strong because of whom he associated with.
 The Battle of Bull Run was his first major engagement.
 He had a temporary promotion to major general but returned to captain at the end of the war.
 He played an important role at Appomattox and was there when Robert E. Lee surrendered.

 He left for the west and the Indian Wars after the Civil War.
-He led the 7th Cavalry in the battle of Washita River.
+He led the 7th Cavalry in the Battle of Washita River.
 Later, in 1873, he was sent to the Dakota Territory to help protect a railroad survey crew from attacks by the Lakota Indians.